qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 2. Construct the model
 ----------------------

 First, we construct the model described in the introduction.
-We use a higher dimension to observe a difference between the solvers.
+We use a relatively high dimension for the oscillator system state space to accentuate the speed difference between the perturbative solvers and the traditional ODE solver.
+The higher dimensionality introduces higher frequencies into the model, which will slow down both the ODE solver and the initial construction of the perturbative solver.
+However after the initial construction, the higher frequencies in the model have no impact on the perturbative solver speed.

 .. jupyter-execute::